-By Shannon Miles, CEO and Co-Founder, BELAY
+By Shannon Miles, Co-Founder of BELAY

 We tried something new in Nashvegas recently.
 I hope people in Nashville don’t hate their city being called Nashvegas as much as I hate when I hear Hotlanta.
 Sorry, Nashville.
 I really love you guys.
 As BELAY (a 100% remote company), we descended on the city for three strategic events and, as always, had a blast doing.
 Here’s what we were up to and what we learned through BELAY On Nashville.